ambientkit/ambientkit.github.io/docs/cli/createapp.md

 # createapp

-Create a new Ambient application on your computer.
+Create a new Ambient app on your computer.

 Create app with defaults.
 The [`ambient-template`](https://github.com/ambientkit/ambient-template) repo will be downloaded to a folder named `ambapp`.